dasShounak/ClassyCSS/README.md

 ClassyCSS is a **CSS framework** which uses only CSS classes to design webpages.

+## Why use ClassyCSS?
+ Do you feel writing thousands of lines of CSS for your website a tedious job?
+ClassyCSS comes to the rescue!
+ * Style webpages by using pre-made _CSS_ classes
+ * Customize the looks by importing the _Sass_ source code

 ## Download
 Click [here](https://github.com/dasShounak/ClassyCSS/archive/master.zip) to get the code.